 “Important for every fight to have something funny,” Farhan said.
 For example, in the GDC demo, there is an enemy that will abruptly and comically blow up after taking just one hit.

 The demo also showcased its humor when it broke the fourth wall.
-There was an instance when the characters are impatient to sail to San Francisco for GDC.
-There’s another instance where an anthropomorphic insect tells Black Whiskers that they may not be the only bug they’ll encounter in the demo.
+For instance, the characters are impatient to sail to San Francisco for GDC.
+There’s another moment where an anthropomorphic insect tells Black Whiskers that they may not be the only bug they’ll encounter in the demo.
 Characters even point out the white bars for initiative over their heads during combat, acknowledging the iconography of the game’s user interface.

 Will the final release of Soup Raiders maintain that meta humor?